mklyu/CEL-net/README.md

 The rest of the arguments are the same as for training.

-If you plan to run inference on the full images, chances are you will have to switch to CPU.

-Make sure you have enough RAM for this too (approx 35+ GB RAM).
+If you plan to run inference on the full images, chances are you will have to switch to CPU due to very high memory requirements (approx 35+ GB RAM).

 # Undistorting Outputs